 Future Value of Annuity Due Formula

 where FVA Due = Future value of an annuity due

 - P = Periodic payment

 - n = Number of periods

-Step 1: Firstly, figure out the payments that are to be paid in each period.
-Please keep in mind that the above formula is applicable only in the case of equal periodic payments It is denoted by P.
+- Firstly, figure out the payments that are to be paid in each period.
+Please keep in mind that the above formula is applicable only in the case of equal periodic payments.
+It is denoted by P.

-Step 4: Finally, the formula for future value of an annuity due is calculated based on periodic payment (step 1), effective rate of interest (step 2) and a number of periods (step 3) as shown above.
+- Finally, the future value of an annuity due is calculated based on periodic payment (step 1), the effective rate of interest (step 2), and a number of periods (step 3), as shown above.

 Calculate the FV of annuity due for the Periodic Payment using above given information,